-Tax investigation specialists KinsellaTax have released their top tips for surviving a HMRC tax investigation, in an effort to highlight common mistakes made by individuals and businesses during investigation by HMRC.
+KinsellaTax has released their top tips for surviving an HMRC tax investigation, in an effort to highlight common mistakes made by individuals and businesses during an investigation by HMRC.

-“The first thing anyone should do if they are worried about a tax investigation is to contact a team of tax investigation specialists,” says Kevin Kinsella Jnr, Chief Executive of KinsellaTax, “The following tips are intended as a guide – we want people to know what to expect from a HMRC tax investigation.”
+“The first thing anyone should do if they are worried about an investigation is to contact a team of specialists,” says Kevin Kinsella Jnr, Chief Executive of KinsellaTax, “The following tips are intended as a guide – we want people to know what to expect”

-First and foremost, KinsellaTax recommend that individuals under investigation should not lie to HMRC as it is surprising how many people lie to the HMRC and think they can get away with it.
-According to UK tax investigation specialist Kevin Kinsella Jnr, “If you are open and honest from the outset, you are more likely to be treated leniently; that’s if you are found guilty of any wrongdoing in the first place!”
+First and foremost, KinsellaTax recommend that individuals should not lie to HMRC as it is surprising how many people lie to the HMRC and think they can get away with it.
+According to UK specialist Kinsella Jnr, “If you are open and honest from the outset, you are more likely to be treated leniently; that’s if you are found guilty of any wrongdoing in the first place!”

-Secondly, it is imperative that those under investigation do not panic, as HMRC tax investigations rarely end in a custodial sentence; “If you are concerned about the outcome of a tax investigation, contact a tax investigation specialist with the necessary knowledge to assuage your fears.”
+Secondly, it is imperative that those under these investigations do not panic, as they rarely end in a custodial sentence; “If you are concerned about the outcome, contact a specialist with the necessary knowledge to assuage your fears.”

-Thirdly, KinsellaTax recommends that those under investigation should not discuss their tax investigation with anyone other than their tax advisors, “We understand that it’s tempting to discuss your tax situation with family and friends, but it’s important that you keep your tax affairs close to your chest during the investigation.
+Thirdly, KinsellaTax recommends that those under investigation should not discuss their situation with anyone other than their tax advisors, “We understand that it’s tempting to discuss what’s going on with family and friends, but it’s important that you keep your affairs close to your chest during the investigation.
 Once information leaves a tight circle committed to confidentiality, there’s no telling where it will end up.”

-Kinsella’s tax investigation team also recommend that individuals under investigation do not make any attempt to hide or destroy evidence.
+Kinsella’s team also recommend that individuals do not make any attempt to hide or destroy evidence.
 “If you can’t present a piece of information that the HMRC asks for, you may be deemed to be wilfully hiding evidence, and this can only be detrimental to your case as a whole.”

-“The best way to ensure you have adequately prepared for a HMRC tax investigation is to contact a specialist in the field” says Kevin Kinsella Jnr.
-KinsellaTax has over 120 years’ experience of the tax investigation industry and operates nationwide.
+“The best way to ensure you have adequately prepared for a HMRC investigators is to contact a specialist in the field” says Kevin Kinsella Jnr.
+KinsellaTax has over 120 years’ experience of the industry and operates nationwide.